TYPES OF BUSINESS FUNDING

 February 6th 2012 at 9:47pm Published by firstdownadmin

-There are 6 main types of business loans: SBA loans, business lines of credit, invoice factoring or financing, business term loans, equipment financing, or a merchant cash advance option.
+There are 6 main types of business funding: SBA funding, business lines of credit, invoice factoring or financing, business term funding, equipment financing, or a merchant cash advance option.

-The USA’s Small Business Administration partially backs loans that range from $5,000 up to $5 million to help out small businesses, although the loans are actually provided by online lenders and commercial banks.
-SBA loans can be used for almost any business purpose and have low APR rates and long repayment terms, but the application process is long and time-consuming.
+The USA’s Small Business Administration partially backs funding that range from $5,000 up to $5 million to help out small businesses, although the funding are actually provided by online funders and commercial banks.
+SBA funding can be used for almost any business purpose and have low APR rates and long repayment terms, but the application process is long and time-consuming.

-With a traditional business loan, you can borrow a lump sum of money between $1,000 and $500,000 and repay it over the next several years.
-Repayment terms are usually between 1and 5 years, although there are lenders that offer both longer and shorter terms.
+With a traditional business funding, you can borrow a lump sum of money between $1,000 and $500,000 and repay it over the next several years.
+Repayment terms are usually between 1and 5 years, although there are funders that offer both longer and shorter terms.